 Q: When does registration open?

-A: Conference and workshop registration opens will open January, 2019.
+A: Conference and workshop registration is now open.
 Space is limited and the conference fills up quickly.
 We encourage you to register early.

 Q: How do I register for the conference?